 Sheila Escovedo is a well-known drummer, singer and songwriter who had her big break during the eighties.
-She is best known for her work with Prince.
+B

-Though her career was tragically ended by anorexia, Karen Carpenter was known as a drummer before she was famous as the lead singer of The Carpenters.
+Though her career tragically ended by her struggle with anorexia, Carpenter was known as a drummer before she was famous as the lead singer of The Carpenters.

 She then got taken on with Sleater-Kinney after an impromptu jam session after one of their shows.
 She also played for Quasi, the Jicks and Wild Flag.

-A session musician not affiliated with any one rock band, Bobby Hall has played with many of the greats, including Stevie Wonder, Bob Dylan, Lynyrd Skynyrd, The Doors and Pink Floyd.
+A session musician not affiliated with any one rock band, Bobbye Hall has played with many of the greats, including Stevie Wonder, Bob Dylan, Lynyrd Skynyrd, The Doors and Pink Floyd.
 She plays a dizzying array of percussion instruments, from congos to congas to tabla to the güiro.